Aryan-401/ResearchForMe/README.md

+## Note: This Script remains untested fully because the Groq Endpoint was continiously giving 503 errors.
+Sorry for any inconvenience caused.
+Because of this, I was unable to finish certain features.

 # Research Workflow Automation

 This project automates the process of conducting research by breaking down queries into smaller questions, searching the web for relevant information, validating results, and generating structured research reports.
 It leverages tools like vector stores, embeddings, and language models to streamline the workflow.